Free Trade and Foreign Aid - Who Wins and Who Loses?

 because only one of nine babies born to the average woman die instead of the historical

 seven or so.
-And then, as we watch, the rapid population growth exceed what the
+And then, we watch, as rapid population growth exceeds what the economy

-due to corruption and ignorance.
-And, due to the expanding needs of the rapidly growing
+corruption and ignorance.
+And, due to the expanding needs of the rapidly growing human

-population, we see stresses on ecological resources destroying the essential nature which
+population, we see stresses on ecological resources destroying the essential nature that

-sustains the population.
-And tribal frictions explode into internecine warfare over
+sustains the harmony and welfrare for all life.
+And tribal frictions explode into internecine

-diminishing resources and watch as greed exacerbates the resource destruction and the
+warfare over diminishing resources with greed exacerbating the resource destruction and

 should ask, what in the hell have we done?
 What did we fail to understand while we were